ioi/ioi.github.io/checklist.md

 - DHCP servers embedded in cheap routers are generally crappy.
 Use a Linux machine as a DHCP server instead.
 This applies even to the translation network.
 - Avoid NAT between parts of the network, it makes debugging of faults harder.
 Generally, try to keep things as simple as possible.

+## Printing of translations

+- The volume of task statements including translations is quite large.
+For example, English statements of Day 1 in 2023 had 16 pages.
+Multiplied by 360 contestants, it is almost 6000 pages for English only.
+- Having at least 3 printers capable of printing at least 50 pages per minute is desirable.
+- For 2024, we plan to print everything for a single contestant as a single print job with a banner sheet containing the ID of the contestant and expected contents of their envelope.

 ## Notes from 2015

 - pg_dump / pg_reload unreliable with LO.
 Related to auto vacuum maybe?
 Check errors!